John Calipari buyout would set record. What to know about his Kentucky basketball contract

 Per the terms of his contract, Calipari would not receive any of his buyout in a lump-sum payment.
 Instead, it would be paid in monthly installments over the remainder of the contract.

-If UK and John Calipari part ways, how would the buyout compare to other men's basketball coaches'?
+If Kentucky and John Calipari part ways, how would the buyout compare to other men's basketball coaches'?

 Should Calipari move on, his buyout figure would set a record.